SocialGouv/secretgen-controller/docs/secret-export.md

 - `toNamespace` (optional; string) Destination namespace for offer.
 Use `*` to indicate all namespaces.
 - `toNamespaces` (optional; array of strings) List of destination namespaces for offer.
-- `toSelectorMatchFields` (optional; array of selector objects) List of matchers for destination namespaces.
+- `dangerousToNamespacesSelector` (optional; array of selector objects) List of matchers for destination namespaces.
 If multiple expressions are specified, all those expressions must evaluate to true for the selector to match a namespace.
 The selector object is composed as follows:
   - `key` (required; string) Property to target on the resource for the match.
 It's support dot notation from [GJSON syntax](https://github.com/tidwall/gjson/blob/master/SYNTAX.md).
   - `operator` (required; enum string) Type of comparison.
 Must be one of `In`, `NotIn`, `Exists`, `DoesNotExist`.
     Operator explanations: